anettoph/amnezia-wg-docker/README.md

 ## About The Project
 Mikrotik compatible Docker image to run Amnezia WG on Mikrotik routers.
-As of now, support Arm v7 boards
+As of now, support ARM64 boards(tested on hAP ax^3 7.15.3 (stable) as client and VPS amneziawg-linux-kernel-module@AlmaLinux9 as server)

 ## About The Project
 This is a highly experimental attempt to run [Amnezia-WG](https://github.com/amnezia-vpn/amnezia-wg) on a Mikrotik router.